john-lay/zeldas-adventure/documentation/bestiary.md

 - There is a pink bird called the **Moby** and a grey **Romraven** in the CDi version, they are represented by the Gameboy **Crow**
 - There is a purple and turquoise variety of the **Seagull** in the CDi version, the Gameboy **Dacto** represents them

+## Enemies
+Regular enemies found in the overworld and dungeons.

 | CDi         | Gameboy     |
 | :---------: | :---------: |
 | ![Bago-Bago CDi](bestiary/ZA_Bago-Bago.png) <br /> Bago-Bago | ![Piranha DMG](bestiary/LA_Piranha.png) <br /> Piranha |